We Need Your Support!

 Tips, Questions and Answers on the Best Neighborhoods in Athens

-This short section will be dedicated to helping you get to know better some of the most famous neighborhoods of Athens by providing local insight in the form of tips on the best ways to experience the city.
-We will also answer some questions that our readers ask frequently in hopes that we will be assisting you in planning an amazing vacation in Athens.
+This short section will be dedicated to helping you get to know some of the most famous neighborhoods of Athens better by providing local insight in the form of tips on the best ways to experience the city.
+We will also answer some questions that our readers frequently ask in hopes that we can assist you in planning an amazing vacation in Athens.

 What is the best neighborhood to stay in Athens?

-All of the neighborhoods that are near and around Acropolis, like Plaka, Koukaki, Thission, Monastiraki, Syntagma, and Psirri feature numerous accommodation options.
+The neighborhoods near and around Acropolis, like Plaka, Koukaki, Thission, Monastiraki, Syntagma, and Psirri, feature numerous accommodation options.
 In addition, they are beautiful and perfectly safe.

 What are the bad areas of Athens?

 There are some areas in Athens that you should try avoiding or at least being extra careful while visiting.
 These are mainly the areas around Omonoia Square and the areas around the central railway station of Athens (Larissa Station).
 We would recommend avoiding visiting any of these late at night.

 The center of Athens is widely considered to be Syntagma Square, where the Greek Parliament is located and where Ermou Street, one of the most popular streets in the city, begins.